jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W1.md

 <h3 style="color: darkred;">Camera Anatomy — Getting Familiar (Camera Off)</h3>

-📌 *For this step, the goal is spatial familiarity — knowing where things are before learning how to use them.*
+📌 *For this first step, the goal is spatial familiarity — knowing where things are before learning how to use them.*

 ---